mikebronner/laravel-caffeine/README.md

   ```

 ## Usage
 That was it!
-All you need to do now is load your pages, and it will apply itself automatically where it finds a form
+It will apply itself automatically where it finds a form
-with a `_token` field.
+with a `_token` field while pages are open in browsers.